7 questions about estate planning

 - Provide peace of mind.
 Without an estate plan, you run the risk of having the court decide the fate of your assets.
 This process, known as probate, can take weeks or months to settle.
 Thoughtful estate planning can help minimize your family’s financial stress after your passing.

 - Support a cause that you’re passionate about.
-You can leave all or a portion of your wealth to a charity of your choice — and make a difference even beyond your lifetime.
+You can leave all or a portion of your wealth to a charity of your choice — and make a difference beyond your lifetime.

 - A will allows you to specify your wishes, including how you want your property distributed, who will administer your estate and who will care for your minor children.